Can Meningococcal vaccine cause injury & death?

 Adverse events reported by Wyeth Pharmaceuticals (Pfizer) in the pre-licensing clinical trials of TRUMENBA vaccine included: pain, swelling, and redness at the injection site; headache; fever; vomiting and diarrhea; fatigue; chills; muscle and joint pain; nervous system disorders; ligament strain; oropharyngeal pain; eye disorders; severe vertigo, chills, and headache; severe vomiting with fever; anaphylaxis; hydrocephalus; post-infectious arthritis; deep vein thrombosis; Type 2 diabetes mellitus; contact dermatitis; decreased appetite; migraine; asthma; hypothyroidism; scoliosis; Crohn's disease; exacerbation of psoriasis; celiac disease; exacerbation of celiac disease; autoimmune thyroiditis; acute idiopathic thrombocytopenia purpura (ITP); Sydenham’s chorea; IgA nephropathy; hyperthyroidism; rheumatoid arthritis; Bell’s Palsy; lymphoid tissue hyperplasia; psychiatric disorders; appendicitis; cellulitis; depression; thymic disorder; extremity weakness; appendicitis; nodular fasciitis; epiphysiolysis; bipolar disorder; leg and wrist fracture; abdominal pain; hemorrhoids; and biliary dyskinesia.
 One death resulting from a motor vehicle accident was reported during pre-licensing clinical trials.15 16 Adverse events reported following FDA approval of TRUMENBA vaccine have included: syncope; hypersensitivity reactions; and anaphylactic reactions.17

-As of January 31, 2019, there have been more than 31,330 reports of meningococcal vaccine reactions, hospitalizations, injuries and deaths following meningococcal vaccinations made to the federal Vaccine Adverse Events Reporting System (VAERS), including 174 related deaths, 3,092 hospitalizations, and 437 related disabilities.
-However, the numbers of vaccine-related injuries and deaths reported to VAERS may not reflect the true number of serious health problems that occur develop after meningococcal vaccination.
+As of May 31, 2019, there have been more than 32,453 reports of meningococcal vaccine reactions, hospitalizations, injuries and deaths following meningococcal vaccinations made to the federal Vaccine Adverse Events Reporting System (VAERS), including 186 related deaths, 3,267 hospitalizations, and 461 related disabilities.

 Even though the National Childhood Vaccine Injury Act of 1986 legally required pediatricians and other vaccine providers to report serious health problems following vaccination to federal health agencies (VAERS), many doctors and other medical workers giving vaccines to children and adults fail to report vaccine-related health problem to VAERS.
 There is evidence that only between one and 10 percent of serious health problems that occur after use of prescription drugs or vaccines in the U.S. are ever reported to federal health officials, who are responsible for regulating the safety of drugs and vaccines and issue national vaccine policy recommendations.
 18 19 20 21 22